-As we have all learned through some of life’s harder lessons – whether it’s helping a friend through a tough time, coaching a little league team or working on a critical project – giving our best always gets the best results.
+As we have all learned through some of life’s harder lessons – whether from helping a friend through a tough time, coaching a little league team, or working on a critical project – giving our best always gets the best results.

 Andrew Carnegie said, “The average person puts only 25 percent of his energy and ability into his work.
 The world takes off its hat to those who put in more than 50 percent of their capacity and stands on its head for those few and far between souls who devote 100 percent.”
 We compete against our own potential every day.

-One obstacle after another… two years and counting.
+One obstacle after another, for two years and counting.
 Then one day, I was at a client’s office.
 My defining moment of commitment came when I saw a big box filled with practical handbooks sitting on my client’s desk.

 I quickly flipped through one of them and jotted down the publisher’s name as I said to myself, “I can do this!”
 My moment of commitment turned into action, and with the incredibly gracious support of the publisher, I had my first book in print six months later.
 I was able to envision possibilities that I could only see through fully committed eyes.

 Our commitment to our teams can have the same transforming effect.
 Committed leadership inspires committed teams.